 About Dry Eye

 Dry eye syndrome occurs when the eye does not produce a sufficient amount of tears or produces poor quality tears.
 This natural lubrication is needed for healthy nourishment and moisture of the eye.
 It is also a key factor in maintaining the quality and crispness of your vision.
 When this condition arises, it can cause dryness, itchiness, blurred vision, and the feeling like something is in the eye that won't flush out.
 Dry eye syndrome affects hundreds of thousands of people, with more than three million U.S. cases each year.
 At Stone Oak Ophthalmology Center in San Antonio, TX, we offer several treatment solutions for this common condition.
-Call our office today to schedule an appointment with one of our seasoned ophthalmologists, Dr. Allison Young, Dr. Kristin Held, and/or Dr. Teresa Whitney.
+Call our office today to schedule an appointment with one of our seasoned ophthalmologists, Dr. Allison Young and/or Dr. Teresa Whitney.
 We look forward to serving you.

 Dry Eye Syndrome Reviews